mouhamed-ali/maven-packaging/spring-properties-locations/readme.md

 ```

-The server port has been changed to 8070 and the the modified properties also.
+The server port has been changed to 8070 and the modified properties also.

 Now we gonna stop the app, leave the last application.yml file and in the same directory (target) we will create a new directory named `config`.
-In this last directory, we will create a new file named
+In this directory, we will create a new file named
 `application.yml` which have this content :

 ```yaml